cormacj/z80-smart-disassembler/README.md

 Formatting options:
   -t TEMPLATEFILE       Use a template file.
 This helps decode strings and allows for fine tuning disassembly.
 See README.md for more details
+  --labels LABELSFILE   Use a label file.
+This file provides user-defined labels that may be external to the program.
+See README.md for more details
   -s STRINGTERMINATOR   string terminator value - defaults are [0, 13, 141] and printable characters+0x80.
 You can supply a number, or a single character.
-You can repeat this as many times as needed.
+You can repeat this as many times
+                        as needed.
-  -a {pyradev,z80asm,maxam,z88}, --assembler {pyradev,z80asm,maxam,z88}
+  -a {maxam,z88,z80asm,pyradev}, --assembler {maxam,z88,z80asm,pyradev}
                         Format the code for particular assemblers.
 The default is z88.
   --style {lst,asm}     asm produces a file that can be assembled. lst is a dump style output.
 The default is asm style.
-  --xref {off,on}       Enable or disable cross references for labels --stayincode          Don't try to decode data after a RET/JP --labeltype {2,1}     1: Uses short name eg D_A123 or C_A345 2: Uses full names, eg data_A123 or code_A123 -c {2,1,0}, --comments {2,1,0}
+  --xref {off,on}       Enable or disable cross references for labels --stayincode          Don't try to decode data after a RET/JP --labeltype {1,2}     1: Uses short label names eg D_A123 or C_A345 2: Uses descriptive label names, eg data_A123 or code_A123
+  -c {0,1,2}, --comments {0,1,2}
                         0: No comments 1: Address 2: (Default) Address+hex and ascii dump
-  --explain {2,1,0}     0: (Default) No code explanations 1: Data references only 2: Everything
+  --explain {0,1,2}     0: (Default) No code explanations 1: Data references only 2: Everything

 ```

 # Decoding options